-#1 One of the culture capitals of the Netherlands: Great museums and events
+1. Tilburg is one of the culture capitals of the Netherlands

 Other than that, Tilburg also hosts a ton of events every month.
-With over 700 events per year, Tilburg is one of the most eventful (pun intended) cities in the Netherlands.
-Some of the most popular festivals in Tilburg are the Roadburn festival, the Hap Stap festival, and the biggest hip hop festival in the Netherlands – Woo Hah!
+With over 700 events per year, it’s actually one of the most eventful (pun intended) cities in the Netherlands.
+Some of the most popular festivals include the Roadburn festival, the Hap Stap festival, and the biggest hip hop festival in the Netherlands — Woo Hah!

-#2 Tilburg is the best place to buy some unique items: Shopping!
+2. Tilburg is the best place to buy some unique items

-Not to mention that every year Tilburg is the host of ‘De Mei Markt’ a.k.a the biggest night market of the Netherlands.
-That means that for a whole week you can give into your shopping cravings and buy some pretty unique goods that your snobby neighbor surely does not own.
-So making that day trip into a week trip might just be worth it.
+Not to mention that every year Tilburg is the host of ‘De Mei Markt’ a.k.a the biggest night market in the Netherlands.
+That means that for a whole week you can give into your shopping cravings and buy some pretty unique goods that your snobby neighbor surely doesn’t own.

-Of course, no day trip is complete without some good food.
-And thankfully Tilburg has a ton of that!
-Besides the amazing food that it offers, Tilburg is (of course!) full of some pretty amazing themed cafes and restaurants.
+Of course, no day trip is complete without some good food, and thankfully, Tilburg has a ton of that!
+Besides the amazing food that it offers, Tilburg is (of course!) full of some pretty amazing themed cafés and restaurants.
 Want a film house theme?
 You got it!
 Want an abandoned factory theme?
 You got it!
-Want a train wagon theme?
-You also got it!
+Want to dine in a renovated train wagon?
+You got that too!

-De Wagon is one of the most unique restaurants in Tilburg.
-You literally can have your meal in a renovated old train wagon!
-You can either have your meal inside the train wagon just like a passenger, or you can eat outside on the terrace when the weather is nice and sunny.
-The food is delicious, and you can also sit at the bar if you feel like just having some booze.
+Simply head to De Wagon — one of the most unique restaurants in Tilburg.
+You can either have your meal inside the train wagon just like a passenger or you can eat outside on the terrace when the weather is nice and sunny.
+The food is delicious, and you can also sit at the bar if you feel like just having a biertje.